IDisposer/Trisker/README.md

 * Reward for occupying continents (each newly occupied territory of a continent gives more rewards than the last)
 * Reward for moving troops closer to the enemy in the fortifying phase
 * Pruning of the following actions to reduce the width of the MCTS-Tree:
-    * Attacks that attack with equal or less troops than the enemy has to defend with
+    * Attacks that attack with equal or less troops than the enemy has to defend with, unless there are no other good attacks left.
+Then we allow attacks on territories where we have at least 3 more total troops available than the opponent
     * Reinforcements that reinforce territories that aren't near an enemy
     * Fortifications that fortify a territory that is further away from the enemy than the fortifying territory is
     * Endphase actions that occur even though there are still good attacks or good fortifications to be done